-Chef Aaron McCargo, Jr. Tested for Kidney Disease During National Kidney Month
+Chef McCargo Is Tested for Kidney Disease During National Kidney Month

 McCargo Joins Fresenius Medical Care to Urge Those at Risk to Schedule a Quick, Easy Screening for Chronic Kidney Disease

 WALTHAM, Mass. – March 17, 2014 – Chef Aaron McCargo, Jr. has met a lot of people with kidney failure in recent years, while working with Fresenius Medical Care North America (FMCNA) to develop and share recipes and healthy cooking tips for people on dialysis.
 But until recently, he’d never been tested for chronic kidney disease (CKD), a progressive loss of kidney function that can take place over a period of months or years.

 McCargo knows, however, that as an African American, his risk of developing CKD is higher than average.
 This increased risk is linked directly to higher rates of diabetes and high blood pressure for African Americans, the two leading causes of kidney disease.
 So in preparation for National Kidney Month this March, he asked his family doctor for a CKD test as part of his regular checkup.

 It took less than two minutes for a nurse to draw a small amount of blood from his arm, he recalls, and “before you know it, I was on my way with a Band-Aid.”
 The next day, he learned that his blood levels of urea, creatinine and other waste products were normal, as was his glomerular filtration rate (GFR), which indicated his kidneys were healthy.

 “I’m doing a lot better than I thought,” says McCargo, host of Food Network’s “Big Daddy’s House” cooking show.
 While relieved to hear that his own kidneys are in good shape, he strongly encourages others – especially high-risk individuals with diabetes or high blood pressure – to be regularly screened for CKD.